janvainer/speedyspeech/README.md

 tensorboard --logdir=logs2
 ```
 ## License
-This code is published under the BSD 3-Clause License except for the following:
+This code is published under the BSD 3-Clause License